syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 ## Adding actions to form fields

-Please refer to the [actions](/file-formats/pdf/working-with-action#adding-an-action-to-the-form-field "Working with action") section for more details
+Please refer to the [actions](/file-formats/pdf/working-with-action#adding-an-action-to-the-form-field "Working with action") section for more details.

 N> Essential PDF allows users to preserve the extended rights for form filling alone.